 If you think your employer has breached the Employment Standards Act, you can make a complaint to the Employment Standards Branch.
 This is the government office that administers the Act.

-If you aren’t able to solve the problem using the self-help kit, you can file a complaint with the Branch.
-You must file your complaint within six months of the day your employment ended.
-For more on the process, you can call the Branch toll-free at 1-800-663-3316, or visit gov.bc.ca/employmentstandards.
+You must make your complaint within six months of your last day of work.
+For details on the process, you can call the Branch toll-free at 1-800-663-3316, or visit gov.bc.ca/employmentstandards.

 Filing a claim with the Human Rights Tribunal